Pet Care Home

 Half-banded Spiny Eel

-All the fish grouped together in this section are called 'freshwater eels'.
-This is because they all have long eel-type bodies and similar diets.
-Also most of them have a most singular habit of being escape artists - wiggling through even the smallest hole in an aquarium cover!
+Aquarium Eels are a group of Eels and Eel-like fishes that all have long snake-like bodies and similar diets.
+They are also very clever fish.
+They have a most singular habit of being escape artists, wiggling through even the smallest hole in an aquarium cover.

 Eels